 - 1. The out-degree effect which always must be included. - 2.
 The reciprocity effect which practically always must be included. - 3.
 There is a choice of four network closure effects.
 Usually it will be sufficient to express the tendency to network closure by including one or two of these.
 They can be selected by theoretical considerations and/or by their empirical statistical significance.
 Some researchers may find the last effect (distances two) less appealing because it expresses network closure inversely. - a.
 The transitive triplets effect, which is the classical representation of network closure by the number of transitive triplets.
-For this effect the contribution of the tie $i \to j$ is proportional to the total number of transitive triplets that it forms which can be transitive triplets of the type $\{i \to j \to h; \ i \to h\}$ as well as $\{i \to h \to j; \ i \to j\}$;
+For this effect the contribution of the tie $i \rightarrow j$ is proportional to the total number of transitive triplets that it forms - which can be transitive triplets of the type $\{i \rightarrow j \rightarrow h; i \rightarrow h\}$ as well as $\{i \rightarrow h \rightarrow j; i \rightarrow j\}$;

 - b.
 The balance effect, which may also be called structural equivalence with respect to outgoing ties.
 This expresses a preference of actors to have ties to those other actors who have a similar set of outgoing ties as themselves.
 Whereas the transitive triplets effect focuses on how many same choices are made by ego (the focal actor) and alter (the other actor) the number of h for which $i \to h$ and $j \to h$, i.e., $x{ih} = x{jh} = 1$ where i is ego and j is alter , the balance effect considers in addition how many the same non-choices are made $x{ih} = x{jh} = 0$. - c.
-The transitive ties effect is similar to the transitive triplets effect, but instead of considering for each other actor j how many two-paths $i \to h \to j$ there are, it is only considered whether there is at least one such indirect connection.
+The transitive ties effect is similar to the transitive triplets effect, but instead of considering for each other actor j how many two-paths $i \rightarrow h \rightarrow j$ there are, it is only considered whether there is at least one such indirect connection.
 Thus, one indirect tie suffices for the network embeddedness. - d.
-The number of actors at distance two effect expresses network closure inversely: stronger network closure (when the total number of ties is fixed) will lead to less geodesic distances equal to 2.
+The number of actors at distance two effect expresses network closure inversely: stronger network closure (when the total number of ties is fixed) will lead to fewer geodesic distances equal to 2.
 When this effect has a negative parameter, actors will have a preference for having few others at a geodesic distance of 2 (given their out-degree, which is the number of others at distance 1); this is one of the ways for expressing network closure.

 4. The three-cycles effect, which can be regarded as generalized reciprocity (in an exchange interpretation of the network) but also as the opposite of hierarchy (in a partial order interpretation of the network).
-A negative three-cycles effect sometimes may be interpreted as a tendency toward hierarchy.
+A negative three-cycles effect, together with a positive transitive triplets or transitive ties effect, may be interpreted as a tendency toward local hierarchy.
 The three-cycles effect also contributes to network closure.